Health Care For The Migrant Caravan: Flu, Blisters But Definitely Not Smallpox

 Mexico City's health ministry has deployed 51 doctors, 14 epidemiologists, 37 nurses, 14 psychologists, and 12 dentists to provide free care.
 It set up mobile consultation rooms, mobile dental clinics and a mobile pharmacy at the stadium where the migrants are resting.

-As of November 6, the government's tally is: 771 doctor visits, 195 flu shots, 95 tetanus and diphtheria shots, while nonprofits have given hundreds more consultations.
+As of November 8, the government's tally is: 1,380 doctor visits, 1,295 flu shots, 275 tetanus and diphtheria shots.
+Nonprofits have given hundreds more consultations.

 Echoing the Red Cross, a health ministry spokesperson says the most common illnesses treated have are respiratory infections, fungal infections, conjunctivitis, and lacerations to the foot.